jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iii) the person and their spouse, civil union partner, or de facto partner:
   (c) weekly periods is the number of periods of 1 week in the entitlement period for which the person is a full-time earner.

+### MF 4L Calculation of instalments: 2026–27 tax year
+When this section applies
+(1) This section applies for calculating the amount of an instalment by way of tax credit under section MD 1 (Abating WFF tax credit) for the 2026–27 tax year if section 105(2) of the Taxation (Annual Rates for 2025–26, Compliance Simplification, and Remedial Measures) Act 2026 comes into force on a date (the change date) that is set by Order in Council under section 2(43) of that Act.
+In-work tax credit formula: section MD 10
+(2) The instalments for the tax credit under section MD 1, for the calculation of the in-work tax credit, are calculated using the formula—(amount A + amount B × (children − 3)) × weekly periods ÷ 52.
+Items in formula
+(3) In the formula in subsection (2),—
+  (a) amount A is—
+    (i) for the period starting on 1 April 2026 and finishing on the day before the change date, $7,670:
+    (ii) for the period starting on the change date and finishing on 31 March 2027, $5,070:
+  (b) amount B is $780:
+  (c) children is the greater of—
+    (i) 3; and
+    (ii) the number of children for whom the person is allowed the in-work tax credit:
+  (d) weekly periods,—
+    (i) for 2 or more entitlement periods forming 1 continuous period, is the number of whole periods of 1 week in the continuous period for which the person or their spouse, civil union partner, or de facto partner has, from the work activity, income to which section MD 9(2) (Fifth requirement: earner) refers or is an earner described in section MD 9(1)﻿(b), and includes whole periods of 1 week to which the alternative requirement in section MD 9(6) applies:
+    (ii) for an entitlement period to which subparagraph (i) does not apply, is the number of whole periods of 1 week in the entitlement period for which the person or their spouse, civil union partner, or de facto partner has, from the work activity, income to which section MD 9(2) refers or is an earner described in section MD 9(1)﻿(b), and includes whole periods of 1 week to which the alternative requirement in section MD 9(6) applies.

 ### MF 5 Recovery of overpaid tax credit
 When this section applies
 (1) This section applies when the Commissioner considers that the amount of a tax credit under section MD 1 (Abating WFF tax credit) or ME 1 (Minimum family tax credit) set off or refunded to a person for a tax year is more than the proper amount.